ucm-it/hpc_docs/docs/hpcdocs/HPC-clusters/data_transfer.md

 ### `rsync` Command
 The `rsync` command is similar to `scp` as it also copies files or directories locally or over a network.
 However, it employs a special transfer algorithm and a few optimizations tools to make the operation a lot faster.
 If the `rync` command is given the `-a` option it will copy the exact same access privileges, this is called mirroring.
 Usage of the `rsync` command is great when transferring larger files and directories.
-There are cases where the use of `rysnc` over `scp` can result in quicker transfer times as `rsync`uses an algorithm to minimize the amount of data transferred by only transferring the portions of files that have been modified.
+There are cases where the use of `rysnc` over `scp` can result in a quicker transfer times as `rsync`uses an algorithm to minimize the amount of data transferred by only transferring the portions of files that have been modified.

 List of options that can be used with `rsync`: